Which of the following is a characteristic of a monopoly? | Study Prep in Pearson+

 1

-Understand the definition of a monopoly: A monopoly is a market structure where there is only one seller or producer that controls the entire supply of a product or service.
+Understand the definition of a monopoly: A monopoly is a market structure where a single firm is the sole seller of a product with no close substitutes.

-Identify key characteristics of a monopoly, such as: a single seller, unique product with no close substitutes, and high barriers to entry preventing other firms from entering the market.
+Identify the key characteristics of a monopoly: These include having only one seller, high barriers to entry preventing other firms from entering the market, and the firm being a price maker rather than a price taker.

-Analyze each option given in the problem: 'No barriers to entry' contradicts the monopoly characteristic because monopolies typically have high barriers to entry.
+Analyze each option given in the problem: 'There is only one seller in the market' aligns with the monopoly definition; 'There are no barriers to entry' contradicts the monopoly characteristic; 'Products are perfectly substitutable' applies more to perfect competition; 'Firms in the market are price takers' also applies to perfect competition, not monopoly.

-Recognize that 'Firms in the market are price takers' applies to perfectly competitive markets, not monopolies, where the single firm is a price maker.
+Conclude that the correct characteristic of a monopoly is that there is only one seller in the market, as this is the defining feature distinguishing it from other market structures.

 Watch next